 The top shelves hold extra TP and towels.
 Then I sort everything that needs to be within arms reach.

-2. Sort into appropriate sized containers.
+Sort into appropriate sized containers.
 Now that you know what you have and what you use, it’s time to put them away.
+This is so important when it comes to a small bathroom!
 I did a lot of container switching until I found what fit best for each group of items.
 I bought almost all of my organizing bins at Target, mostly in the dollar spot.
 The dollar store is great place for plastic bins and containers since you mostly just need small-ish ones.
 Jars work well too!
 You can see that I used them for our cotton products (Q-tips, cotton rounds and cotton balls) I love having them so accessible.

-Meet my best friend.
-My Epson label maker.
-You can purchase one here.* (affiliate link) It is crazy easy to use.
-I used gold on clear label tape (available here*) and its pretty much my favorite thing ever.
+Label everything.
+Meet my best friend, My Epson label maker.
+You can purchase one here.
+It is crazy easy to use and so worth the investment!
+I used gold on clear label tape (available here*) and it’s pretty much my favorite thing ever.
+Try it out!

 The acrylic tray holds my daily makeup (I keep makeup brushes in a jar in my vanity medicine cabinet) and “Hair Tools” like curling iron, flat iron and brushes in this bin.